The Rapping Judge and the Warm Body with a Bar Card

 The trial

 The handwriting expert who worked with J.J. stated that there was a “strong probability that he did not [sign the Steele’s paperwork] or would be eliminated as the person who held the pen.”
+That professional’s testimony alone would have caused reasonable doubt in a jury — at least not a racist jury.

-That professional’s testimony alone should have caused reasonable doubt in a jury.
 The entire three-day trial transcript may be read here: day one, day two, and day three.

 Testimony of Handwriting Expert Jacqueline Joseph, Trial Day 2, Page 369